CodeYourFuture/Module-Data-Flows/debugging/code-reading/readme.md

 Explain why line 5 and line 8 output different numbers.

+Because of the scoop variable as we called f1() in line 7 then inside the function we declare a variable x and assign a value to it then we log this value.
+For line 8 we are logging the value of x in line 1

 ## Question 2

 Take a look at the following code: